RaulPPelaez/UAMMD/docs/Integrator/MolecularDynamics.rst

 Usage
 --------------

-Use it as any other integrator module.
+Use it as any other :ref:`Integrator` module.

 The following parameters are available:
   * :cpp:`real energy` Target energy per particle, can be omitted if :cpp:`initVelocities=false`.